vardhandongre/ml_security_598_term_project/README.md

 # ml_security_598_term_project

-- baselines folder contains the code to run the baseleines
+- baselines folder contains the code to run the baselines
 - Project folder contains the code to run our implemetations:
-	- Single_Frame.py contains the frame-based model
+	- Single_Frame.py contains the frame-based model (2D ResNet 50 pre trained on ImageNet)
-	- Sequential.py contains the spatio-temporal model that uses 3d-ResNet
+	- Sequential.py contains the spatio-temporal model that uses 3d-ResNet (pre trained on Kinetics-400)
 	- eval.py evaluates the spatio-temporal model
 	- eval_frames.py evaluates the frame-based model